PaulStudios/UrbanFlow/README.md

 Please ensure your code adheres to the project's coding standards and includes appropriate tests.

+## Acknowledgments

+- This project was developed as part of the ISEF project by Indradip Paul.
+- Special thanks to my mentor for guidance and support.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

 ## Contact